Many parents have great difficulties knowing how to help their left-handed children, especially during their early developmental years.

 The large barrel pencils can still be used, especially in the younger years.
 When progressing to the skinny pencils and ballpoint pens, pencil grips can assist in maintaining a good hold of the pencil or pen.
 A great confidence-builder is a pen or pencil with a built-in grip – the child knows it is his/her special pen and the other children can’t use it!
 Whatever you do, ensure a good technique and it will make a big difference in years to come with lots of writing and assignments ahead.

-The new three-part 'Left Hand Writing Skills' series of books by Mark & Heather Stewart takes the student through the four critical components mentioned above and help the left-handed student move from basic lettering formation through to joining letters and fluent handwriting.
-The Writewell Mat, also created by Mark & Heather Stewart, is a fantastic aid to remind students of the basic components to good handwriting so that good writing habits are formed early.
+The three-part ‘Left Hand Writing Skills’ series of books by Mark & Heather Stewart takes the student through the four critical components mentioned above and help the left-handed student move from basic lettering formation through to joining letters and fluent handwriting.
+Their complementary My Write Well Mat is a fantastic aid to remind students of the basic components to good handwriting so that good writing habits are formed early.

 Schools need to ensure that children can use specific equipment if necessary.
 Left-handed scissors and pencil sharpeners need to either be supplied by the school or else be allowed to be brought in from home.
-If brought in from home, make sure they are labelled and that the teacher knows your child has them - they tend not to go missing that way!
+If brought in from home, make sure they are labelled and that the teacher knows your child has them – they tend not to go missing that way!
 A second set at home saves the hassle of forgetful children leaving them at home or at school when they are needed at the other (yes, we had that too!).

 Some children benefit from using rulers with the markings running the other way – that way, they start at zero and pull the pencil across the page, just like their right-handed classmates.
 The pencil point doesn’t dig in and tear the page.